nhsengland/evalsense/docs/index.md

-# Welcome to LLMScope
+# Welcome to EvalSense

-LLMScope is a tool for evaluating LLM performance on healthcare tasks.
+EvalSense is a tool for evaluating LLM performance on healthcare tasks.